Luke 12:49-56

 Those who accept Jesus are seen to betray their country, their families, even their sanity.
 And so they can be tried as ‘enemies of the people’, ostracized and mocked, or locked up in psychiatric units.

-And even in our society today, with its commitment to a ‘peace’ based on ‘tolerance’, but a ‘tolerance’ that is based on moral relativity (who can say what is right and wrong?) and therefore can never really bring peace, any who might proclaim that Jesus is Lord, that the Bible as understood by the people of God is the word of God, that there is such a thing as objective right and wrong, that there is a decision that we have to make, will be – at the least – questioned with some hostility.
+And even in our society today, with its pursuit of unity through 'tolerance’, but a ‘tolerance’ that is based on moral relativity (who can say what is right and wrong?) and therefore can never bring real peace, any who might proclaim an absolute that Jesus is Lord, that the Bible as understood by the people of God is the word of God, that there is such a thing as objective right and wrong, that there is a decision that we have to make, will be – at the least – questioned with some hostility.

 But there is one more important thing that needs to be said.